cuter9/Cuterbot_2004/README.md

 14. ./enable.sh

 # Issues
-1. if "RuntimeError: Coul not initilize camera.", run ./restart_docker.sh to restart docker daemon and nvargus-daemon
+1. if "RuntimeError: Coul not initilize camera.",
+   a. run ./restart_docker.sh to restart docker daemon and nvargus-daemon
+   b. restart jupyter lab